Guiding Funds and Future Goals in CTE Center Development for Sheridan School District

 Images from the DJC 2023 Project Awards Gala.

-Graphic showing the Hotel Indigo and Kirkland tower.
+Graphic showing the Hotel Indigo.

-Located in Vancouver, WA with primetime views of downtown and the Columbia River, our client, Kirkland Development, made it a priority take full advantage of the location.
+Located in Vancouver, WA with primetime views of downtown and the Columbia River, our client made it a priority take full advantage of the location.
 Enter a 12-story luxury condo tower with 40 units, and the boutique-style Hotel Indigo, a 138-room high-rise.

 Otak provided comprehensive planning and design services for the mixed-use property, which also includes 10,000 square feet of retail and 7,700 square feet of restaurant space.
 The design highlights the hotel chain’s signature brand while creating an iconic destination on the prime site.
 A six-story atrium, second-level meeting and conference hall, rooftop bar, expansive terrace, and valet parking will provide visitors and residents with luxury amenities and an inviting setting to enjoy the riverfront festival street and parks.
 The hotel, one of the few Indigo properties west of the Mississippi, is within easy walking distance of downtown Vancouver.